People Capability Maturity Model: Structure

-The People CMM document describes the practices that constitute each of its maturity levels and information on how to apply it in guiding organizational improvements.
+The People CMM document describes the practices that constitute each of its maturity levels and provides information on how to apply them to guide organizational improvements.
 It describes an organization's capability for developing its workforce at each maturity level.
-It also describes how the People CMM can be applied as a standard for assessing workforce practices and as a guide in planning and implementing improvement activities.
+It also describes how the People CMM can be applied as a standard for assessing workforce practices and as a guide for planning and implementing improvement activities.

 Version 2 of the People CMM has been designed to correct known issues in Version 1, which was released in 1995.
 It adds enhancements learned from five years of implementation experience and integrates the model better with CMMI and its IPPD extensions.
 The primary motivation for updating the People CMM was the error in Version 1 of placing team-building activities at Maturity Level 4.
 The authors made this placement based on substantial Feedback that it should not be placed at Maturity Level 3, as it had been in early review releases.
 Experience has indicated that many organizations initiate the formal development of workgroups while working toward Maturity Level 3.
 Thus, Version 2 of the People CMM initiates process-driven workgroup development at Maturity Level 3.
-This change is consistent with the placing of integrated teaming activities at Maturity Level 3 of the CMMI-IPPD.
+This change is consistent with the placement of integrated teaming activities at Maturity Level 3 of the CMMI-IPPD.